buithanhlongcb/Nightcrow_Auto_Detect_Attack/README.md

 Step1: Choose a windows in combobox

 Step2: Choose Image need to detect.
-If you dont need image, you can download attack-icon.png from image
+If you dont need image, you can download attack-icon.png from resource folder

 Step3: Click listen and press your shortcut-key of "Base-return scroll"